klmeager/method_comparison/README.md

 - **BWA-MEM2 + DeepVariant + GLNexus** was the most **efficient and scalable workflow**, balancing accuracy with compute cost.
 - GATK HaplotypeCaller (interval-based calling with GenomicDBImport) produced high-quality calls but was **far more resource-intensive** on Gadi.
 - Pipeline choice significantly influenced **variant counts and overlap**:
   - Some variants were unique to certain callers.
-  - DeepVariant consistently identified variants missed by GATK.
   - DragMap alignment offered faster runtimes but fewer total variants compared to BWA-MEM2.
-- Structural variant pipelines (Manta, Smoove, Tiddit + Survivor) were feasible but required careful merging and interpretation.

 ### Practical Outcomes
 - Identified a **preferred WGS pipeline for ovine studies**: